CaptainCrog/SEGroup4/README.md

 7) Enter your spotify username and hit OK.
 It will open up an internet browser.

 8) Copy the URL it takes you to.
-Paste it into the console window.
+Paste it into the console window and hit enter, it should open the next UI up.

 9) Press Get Playlist to generate a playlist.